Sergio Aguero Profile

 Spell with Atletico Madrid

-Aguero impressed in the early days of his professional soccer career after becoming the youngest player to feature in the Argentine Primera Division with Independiente at the age of 15 years and 35 days.
+Aguero impressed in the early days of his professional football career after becoming the youngest player to feature in the Argentine Primera Division with Independiente at the age of 15 years and 35 days.

 That record was previously held by World Cup winner Diego Maradona, who would go on to become his father-in-law.
 Atletico Madrid decided to pursue the young, exciting teenager and they broke their transfer record to get him to Spain in 2006, signing him for around $24million.